HaitongWang/HaitongWang.github.io/index.md

 title: Test
 ---

-Hellom, my name is Haitong Wang.
+Hello, my name is Haitong Wang.
 This is my first time to use the Github.